 - Find it.
 Try to find that deficient self using the UI.

 - Repeat.
 Scan the circle again, repeating steps 1 – 3 for each person or thing that triggers you.

 * * *

-Lynn Fraser is a Senior Facilitator of Scott Kiloby’s Living Inquiries.
+Lynn Fraser is an experienced Facilitator of Scott Kiloby’s Living Inquiries.